sakshisharma-ss/skillwise/README.md

-Problem Statement- Skill Swap Platform

-Member's Name -Sakshi Sharma, Member's Email- sakshish51@gmail.com                      2nd Member's Name -Yashpal Yadav,                                                                                Member's Email- yashpalyadav1114@gmail.com

 Skill Wise - Peer to Peer Skill Swap Platform

 Skill Wise is a web-based application that enables users to exchange skills with others in the community.
-We have developed it for the Odoo Hackathon, the platform allows users to create profiles, list the skills they can offer and request skills they want to learn in return.
+The platform allows users to create profiles, list the skills they can offer and request skills they want to learn in return.
 It promotes collaborative learning and community-based upskilling.